↑

 • First, the fresh seedless grapes.
 I’ve heard this salad referred to as a broccoli grape salad because it’s such a unique twist on this classic recipe.
 The grapes provide a pop of sweetness and juiciness to the salad that other salads made with dried fruit just can’t compare with.
 The grapes are sliced in half and scattered throughout the salad so that every bite is accompanied with a pop of freshness.

-• Third.
-BACON.
+• Thirdly, BACON.
 Bacon, bacon, and more bacon.
 I think it’s the bacon that converted my husband because for some reason “Broccoli Salad” didn’t sound that appealing to him all on it’s own.
-But then he found out about the bacon.
-Sold.
+But then he found out about the bacon and became a broccoli bacon salad lover.

 What To Serve With Broccoli Salad